fenago/Grokking-Deep-Learning/Lab_9.md

 with neural networks!

-This chapter and chapter 11 are intertwined, and I encourage you to ensure that you’ve mastered the concepts and techniques from chapter 11 before you dive into this one.
+This lab and chapter 11 are intertwined, and I encourage you to ensure that you’ve mastered the concepts and techniques from chapter 11 before you dive into this one.
 In chapter 11, you learned about natural language processing (NLP).
 This included how to modify a loss function to learn a specific pattern of information within the weights of a